g5qinyix/CSC309project/README.md

 **Topic**:

-Creating a web application that allows gamers to offer and receive mentorship for the popular online games League of Legends, Dota2, Starcraft2, and CS:GO.
+Creating a web application that allows gamers to offer and receive mentorship for the popular online games League of Legends, Dota2, Overwatch, CS:GO.

 **Description of web application**: